Bourbon

 What Gary Says

-Finish: Moderate in length with cherries, cola and oak.
+Finish: Moderate in length, drying with pepper spice, chocolate and cinnamon.

 Rating: Stands Out